nea/MarkdownViewerPlusPlus/README.md

 ## Latest Versions
 * 0.7.0
-  * Added a "Send" menu to send content as HTML/Text E-mail or print it directly (requires the *WebBrowser* component)
+  * Added a menu action to send content as HTML/Text E-mail (requires *Outlook*)
+  * Added a menu action to print the rendered content directly (requires the *WebBrowser* component)
+  * Added margins configuration for PDF exports
 * 0.6.2
   * Fixed an issue updating the scroll information in an invisible window
   * Updated [CommonMark.NET][3] to version 0.15.1